 Emergence is a maker.
-Even our concept of Einstein’s spacetime is in reality an emergent overlay of electrino and positrino structures at relatively low energy and forming what is called a Bose-Einstein condensate.
+Even our concept of Einstein’s spacetime is in reality an emergent overlay of electrino and positrino structures with extremely low apparent energy and forming what is called a Bose-Einstein condensate.

 In this new era of understanding of nature, based on two immutable point charge particle types, it is natural to question how shall we define an individual under the law?
 This is a very important question, both historically and as we enter the age of intelligent artificial and hybrid life.

 We associate humanity with individuality, due to our evolutionary biological path, but that is only one of many possible mappings of beings to individuality.
 Those in power can decide to legally grant or deny the rights of individual to other structures made of electrinos and positrinos.
 It seems inevitable, in my opinion, that law will evolve to grant legal status of individual to persons that emerge from the technologies of artificial intelligence infused into a physical bio-robotic incarnation.

 I think we need to take a step down off our high perch and consider what is artificial and what is natural.
 It should be quite clear that evolution has lead to intelligent biological life forms which themselves have created the technologies that will soon lead to non-biological or hybrid-biological forms of intelligent life.
 Upgradable technology presents tremendous advantages in terms of overall health and longevity.

 Do biological human beings have some innate claim on the concept of individual under the law?
 Surely as biological beings increasingly replace or augment themselves with supranatural technology, they won’t lose their rights as an individual.
 Likewise, it seems quite likely to me that some nation states might grant individuality under the law to entirely supranatural beings.
 Each of those individual is also made of electrinos and positrinos and meets the qualification for individual under the law.